home-climate-control/dz/docs/configuration/zones.md

 ```

 ### id
 Unique identifier this zone will be known to the system as.
+Using a YAML anchor here (as in the first entry above) would be a good idea.

 ### name
 Human readable zone name